marekmatej/buildout-odoo-postgres/README.md

 supervisor_url = http://127.0.0.1
 ```
 ## Configure OpenERP
-config file: etc/openerp.cfg, if you want change more options in openerp.cfg, don't edit this file,
+config file: etc/openerp.cfg, if you want to change more options in openerp.cfg, don't edit this file,
 please add section [openerp] to buildout.cfg
 and set options.'add_option' = value, where 'add_option' is from openerp.cfg and run buildout again.